beanilsson/beanilsson.github.io/crystal_lang_guide/docs/index.md

 ```
 $ crystal run hello_world.cr
 ```
-The difference between these two are unbeknownst to me as of date.
+The difference in result between these two are unbeknownst to me as of date.
 For more details on the compiler and what it is capable of, [read this section!](./compilerDetails.md)
 # Hello World pt.2
 So, utilizing the information we've gathered up until now, we should now be able to create our Hello World program and run it!